Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Enriched Dirichlet Process Mixture Model

-The practical advantage of the EDPMM relative to a standard DPMM is most evident when the covariates are high dimensional or highly informative.
-In such settings, the covariates can dominate the clustering mechanism under a single-layer DPMM, leading to fragmented outcome partitions and degraded estimation of the conditional outcome distribution \citep{roy2018bayesian}.
-The EDPMM mitigates this covariate-domination problem by separating the partition into main outcome clusters and nested exposure--covariate subclusters.
-That hierarchical structure induces covariate-dependent mixture weights $\Lambda_k(z,\bbx)$, allowing relatively simple local kernels to represent complex global dependence among $Y$, $Z$, and $\bbX$.
-As a result, the model produces the stable conditional outcome distributions needed for reliable g-computation.
+The EDPMM is particularly advantageous when the covariate distribution is high dimensional or heterogeneous.
+In a standard DPMM, clustering may be driven primarily by the covariates, producing highly fragmented outcome clusters and degrading estimation of the conditional outcome distribution \citep{roy2018bayesian}.
+The EDPMM mitigates this problem by separating primary outcome clusters from nested exposure--covariate subclusters.
+This hierarchical construction induces covariate-dependent mixture weights $\Lambda_k(z,\bbx)$, allowing relatively simple local kernels to represent complex global dependence among $Y$, $Z$, and $\bbX$.
+The resulting conditional survival distributions can then be used directly in the identifying functional for the PSQC.

-The joint modeling strategy can also improve finite-sample stability when overlap is limited; see Assumption~\eqref{EDPMqrl.causal.identification.A4}.
-Unlike inverse-probability weighting approaches, which can become numerically unstable in sparse covariate regions or under rare exposure patterns, the EDPMM regularizes estimation by borrowing information across structurally similar profiles.
-Such regularization can yield smoother conditional survival estimates without ad hoc weight trimming, although it does not replace the need for the underlying positivity assumption.
+This joint modeling strategy may also improve finite-sample stability when covariate overlap is limited; see Assumption~\eqref{EDPMqrl.causal.identification.A5}.
+Unlike inverse-probability weighting (IPW), which can be sensitive to extreme weights in sparse regions, the EDPMM regularizes conditional distribution estimation by borrowing information across related mixture components.
+This model-based regularization can produce smoother conditional survival estimates without requiring ad hoc weight trimming.
+It cannot, however, recover information in covariate regions with no exposure or follow-up support and therefore does not eliminate the need for the underlying positivity assumption.

-\section{Posterior computation}
+\section{Posterior Computation}

-To generate posterior samples from the observed data, we use a Markov chain Monte Carlo (MCMC) algorithm based on an extension of \citet[Algorithm 8]{neal2000markov} to the EDPMM setting \citep{wade2014improving}.
-Under right censoring, direct implementation is complicated by survival-function contributions in the observed-data likelihood, which break conjugacy of the local outcome kernels.
-To avoid computationally burdensome Metropolis-within-Gibbs tuning across dynamically evolving nonparametric clusters, we adopt a Bayesian data augmentation strategy in which the unobserved event times for censored individuals ($D_{i}=0$) are treated as latent variables.

-The augmentation yields a complete-data representation that is more convenient for posterior computation.
-It facilitates MCMC updating of the outcome model using augmented event times, while missing baseline covariates are handled through an additional full-conditional imputation step under an ignorable missingness assumption.
-The flexible EDPMM specification also allows the conditional distribution of the covariates to vary across latent subclusters, which can make the implied missing-at-random assumption more plausible by accommodating local heterogeneity in the joint distribution.
-Full details of the MCMC algorithm are provided in Section~\ref{EDPMqrl.supp.mcmc} of the supplementary materials, including the data augmentation steps for censoring (Section~\ref{EDPMqrl.supp.mcmc.data}), imputation of missing covariates (Section~\ref{EDPMqrl.supp.mcmc.missing}), and updates for cluster assignments and model parameters (Section~\ref{EDPMqrl.supp.mcmc.params}).